AlbertoIbarra/DataViz_Course/Data Descriptions/favorita.md

     +  `transferred`, a Boolean field (True(False) for the commemoration having been transferred to a different day (this only happens for some holidays).

-* The table `items` contains information on the items sold.
+* The table `items` contains item metadata.
 The fields are:

     + `item_nbr`, an ID for the product.